valdersonjr/letras-test/README.md

 ```

-> Dias trabalhados no projeto: 3
+> Days worked on this project: 3